microsoft/DeepVideoDiscovery/README.md

 - **Selecting appropriate multi-granular tools**, iteratively extracting relevant information from the video environment
 - **Summarizing and reflecting on observations**, to provide comprehensive and accurate answers to user questions

-DVD Achieves state-of-the-art performance by a large margin on multiple long video benchmarks using OpenAI o3.